ivoiredevacademy/string-case-conversion/readme.md

-# String Case Converter
+# String Case Conversion

-**String Case Converter** is a lightweight npm package that converts strings between different case formats such as`snake_case`.
+**String Case Conversion** is a lightweight npm package that converts strings between different case formats such as`snake_case`.
 It’s perfect for any JavaScript or Node.js project.

 ## Features